 DigitalCommons@UMaine requests standard bibliographic data be entered into the fields provided (required data fields are flagged with red type).

-Select the Document Type from the drop-down menu.
+DOCUMENT TYPE: Select the appropriate document type from the drop-down menu.

-For UMaine authors and current staff members, enter a valid Email address.
+For UMaine authors and current staff members, enter a valid maine.edu address.
 This step allows for delivery of monthly download statistics.

-Enter the name(s) of the editor(s), as appropriate.
+EDITOR: Enter the name(s) for up to three editors, as appropriate.